 Patrick's true contact,

 both external and internal with the 3 great streams of esoteric teachings - the East Asian, the Indian and the Middle Eastern/European - supports this teaching, which aims to lead people deeply inside themselves towards the one formless Source which has no name.
 Patrick's experiences within these 3 streams enliven his teaching.
 This worldwideway might condense to a few words:

 "Seek a broad balance of experience in life":

 understand others - change yourself,

 stay positive in whatever life brings,

-respect those who give out the teaching,
+give respect to those who pass down the teaching,

-be gratful for the teaching,
+feel grateful for the teaching,

 be humble in the face of the high forces behind the teaching.